Turkish minister 'more optimistic than ever' on Cyprus deal

 - Knitting a movement: Why you’ll see pussyhats everywhere in January | Nicole Brodeur

-Cavusoglu spoke ahead of three days of talks in Geneva starting Jan.
-9 between the island’s Greek Cypriot president, Nicos Anastasiades, and breakaway Turkish Cypriot leader Mustafa Akinci.
+He spoke ahead of three days of talks in Geneva starting Jan.
+9 between the island’s Greek Cypriot president, Nicos Anastasiades and breakaway Turkish Cypriot leader Mustafa Akinci that will aim to reach a comprehensive settlement to their decades-old division.

+The summit is seen as the apex of 19 months of talks between the two leaders that have produced significant progress on how an envisioned federation will function after an accord is approved in separate votes on both sides of the ethnically divided island.

+On Jan.
+12, the final day, the Greek and Turkish Cypriot leaders will be joined by Cyprus’ three guarantors — Britain, Greece and Turkey — who will be seeking to agree on post-settlement security arrangements.
+Cavusoglu said the European Union will also be there as a “consultant.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.